kilmajster/ngrok-spring-boot-starter/README.md

 # if you want to use ngrok v2
 ngrok.legacy=true

-# if you want to force download ngrok binary instead of using local one even if it's present in path
+# if you want to force download ngrok binary instead of using local one even if it's present in the PATH
-useFromPath=false
+ngrok.useFromPath=false

 # if you've got already running Ngrok instance somewhere else, you can specify its host & port, whoch defaults are:
 ngrok.host=http://127.0.0.1